turingschool-examples/intermission-assignments/prep-for-module-4.markdown

 ### Submitting your Work

 Each of the assignments has (or will have) a Github issue associated with it [here][ghissues].

-The reading/watching assignments don't have "deliverables" per-se, but as you go through them please take notes and report your thoughts back to the associated github issue. **Non-optional assignments will be due for points** We'll also have large and small group discussions on the monday you return.
+The reading/watching assignments don't have "deliverables" per-se, but as you go through them please take notes and report your thoughts back to the associated github issue.

+**Non-optional assignments will be due for points** We'll also have large and small group discussions on the monday you return.

 [ghissues]: https://github.com/turingschool/intermission-assignments/labels/1510

-## Code
+## Code (

+### NoteSchool.io (10 points)

 This week, you'll be working through some workshopper courses at [nodeschool.io][ns].